devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ERROR
 ```

-`TF_LOG=DEBUG` (or `TRACE` for maximum verbosity) is the first thing I reach for when a provider is behaving unexpectedly and the plan output alone doesn't explain why — it shows the actual API requests and responses Terraform is making under the hood.
+`TF_LOG=DEBUG` (or `TRACE` for maximum verbosity) is the first thing I reach for when a provider is behaving unexpectedly and the plan output alone doesn't explain why, it shows the actual API requests and responses Terraform is making under the hood.

 ## 62. terraform.tfvars and *.auto.tfvars